-Make sure to carbo-load and decide who you’re splitting a cab home with now: ’cause we’ve put together a few marketing-themed (and SEO-themed!) drinking games for your team that are sure to spice up your office holiday party… or at least, the after party.
+So, make sure to carbo-load and decide who you’re splitting a cab home with now: ’cause we’ve put together a complete list of marketing drinking games for your team that are sure to spice up your next office party… or at least, the after party.

 What’s a better team-building activity to align all your team’s goals than drinking copious amounts of alcohol together?